paazmaya/modern-web-tools-with-node-js-book/lectures/03-npm.md

 ```

 The file `.gitignore` itself should be under version control.
-It can be created and added to the reporitory with these commands:
+It can be created and added to the repository with these commands:

 ```sh
 touch .gitignore